httpwg/http-extensions/README.md

 This is the working area for the [IETF HTTP Working Group](https://httpwg.github.io/) draft extensions.
 See [our contribution guidelines](CONTRIBUTING.md) for information about how to participate.

-**Be aware that all contributions to the specification fall under the "NOTE WELL" terms therein.**
+**Be aware that all contributions to our work fall under the "NOTE WELL" terms therein.**

 ### Origin Frame